 In Alberta, there is a huge gap in queer and trans health research.
 The QTHC is working to help close that gap through a range of internal and collaborative research initiatives.
 You can learn more about some of these initiatives by checking out the links below.

 The QTHC also runs the Investigaytors program, in partnership with the Community-Based Research Centre.
-Investigaytors is a community health leadership program which provides opportunity for community members to learn community-based research skills (such as quantitative analysis) and apply those skills through the execution of their own self-directed research project.
+Investigaytors is a community health leadership program which provides opportunity for community members to learn community-based research skills and apply those skills through the execution of their own self-directed research project.
 To learn more about the program or get involved, click here.

 COMMUNITY-BASED RESEARCH PROJECTS